mattblovell/kodi_panel/README.rst

 ***************

-For the 3.2-inch ILI9341-based board that I initially tried, the touch controller (XPT2046) was alive following power-up that T_IRQ, the touch interrupt, was working!
+For the 3.2-inch ILI9341-based board that I initially tried, the touch controller (XPT2046) was alive following power-up such that T_IRQ, the touch interrupt, was working!
 It was not necessary to send any command to the controller or even connect T_CLK.
 The T_IRQ signal is by default pulled up to Vcc by an internal resistor and gets pulled